Municipal Research and Services Center: MRSC Rosters

 Started in 2007, MRSC Rosters is a small public works and consultant roster membership service.
 As a shared roster database for municipalities, the program aims to provide a more efficient, and cost-effective solution to maintaining public works rosters, especially for smaller jurisdictions.
 As of 2015 the program had 415 participating municipalities.

 Professional Association Support

-In the last few years MRSC has started contracting with various professional associations in Washington State to provide administrative, accounting, registration, and website support.
+MRSC contracts with various professional associations in Washington State to provide administrative, accounting, registration, and website support.
 Currently MRSC provides this support to five associations: